-After portal users complete a translation (advanced tier only), they can send translations to a post-editing group.
-If you are part of that post-editing group, you and all the other translators receive an email notification.
-After a translator accepts a job, Translation Hub removes the job from all other translators' task list.
+After portal users complete a translation (advanced tier only), they can send translations for post-editing by selecting a post-editing group.
+If you are part of a post-editing group, you and all the other group members receive an email notification for each new post-edit request.
+After a translator accepts a job, Translation Hub removes the job from the task list of all the other translators.

 Before you begin

 An administrator must add you to a project and to a post-editing group.